DDD Tactics

 Entities / Value Objects

-It’s also important to consider that, as usual, neither should be anemic.
-No matter which one you use, they should encapsulate as much logic as reasonably possible (usually all logic regarding their individual behavior).
+It’s also important to remember that neither should be anemic: they should encapsulate as much logic as reasonably possible (usually all logic regarding their individual behavior).

 Aggregates